Sonoma County regional flyer of food distribution locations.download

 What is CalFresh?

 CalFresh is a nutrition assistance program which helps individuals and families purchase healthy foods.
 CalFresh benefits are issued on an electronic benefit transfer (EBT) card – like an ATM card.
 You can use your EBT card at most grocery stores, like the Food Connections Market, neighborhood stores, and farmer’s markets.

 At our Food Connections office, we can help you apply for CalFresh.
 Find more information about CalFresh here.

 We will need your identification, Social Security numbers, and income verification.
-If you receive Supplemental Security Income (SSI) you may now qualify for CalFresh!
+If you receive Supplemental Security Income (SSI) you now qualify for CalFresh!
 To apply now, click here.

 Fill out this form to apply for diapers and wipes from CPI.

 Cloverdale residents can contact 210-1517 for diapers and wipes.